equinor/omnia-tutorial/exercises/ingest/README.rst

 *Linked services* provide reusable connections to different data sources.
 Linked services are much like connection strings, which define the connection information needed for a Data Factory to connect to external resources.

 *Linked services* can be setup as *sources* or *sinks* from where you gather or send data respectively.

 More information is available at https://docs.microsoft.com/en-us/azure/data-factory/

-Ingest into Azure Data Lake Storage Gen2
+Ingest data into Azure Data Lake Storage Gen2
 ----------------------------------------

-With your Data Factory open you should see a *get started* page.
+With your Data Factory open you should see a *Get started* page.

 There are different ways to setup a pipeline including from scratch, from existing templates, and the *Copy Data* wizard.
-In this exercise we will setup from scratch, so select the *Create pipeline* button to launch the Author tool:
+In this exercise we will setup a pipeline from scratch, so click the *Create pipeline* button to launch the *Author* tool:

 .. image:: images/1_Create_pipeline.png

 In the Activities toolbox, expand Move & Transform.
-Drag the Copy Data activity from the Activities toolbox to the pipeline designer surface.
+Drag the Copy Data activity from the Activities toolbox to the pipeline designer area.
 You can also search for activities in the Activities toolbox.

 | Give the activity a meaningful name such as *Copy_NPD_Data*.
 | More information on naming: https://docs.omnia.equinor.com/services/apim/overview/namingconventions/